fullstack-hy2020/fullstack-hy2020.github.io/src/content/1/en/part1b.md

 ### Classes

-As mentioned previously, there is no class mechanism like the ones in object-oriented programming languages.
-There are, however, features in JavaScript which make "simulating" object-oriented [classes](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes) possible.
+As mentioned previously, there is no class mechanism in JavaScript like the ones in object-oriented programming languages.
+There are, however, features to make "simulating" object-oriented [classes](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes) possible.

 Let's take a quick look at the <i>class syntax</i> that was introduced into JavaScript with ES6, which substantially simplifies the definition of classes (or class-like things) in JavaScript.